expo/expo/docs/pages/faq/text-border.md

 ---
-title: Adding a border to text in React Native
+title: Adding a border to text in Expo and React Native apps
 ---

 import ImageSpotlight from '~/components/plugins/ImageSpotlight';